cmu-hgc-mac/grafana_hgcdb_dashboard/README.md

 - defualt Grafana password: `admin`

 ## Getting Started
 I have written scripts to start and stop Grafana.
 In `start_grafana.sh`, an enviornment is setted to avoid log in, wchih allow readers to view the dashboard direclty.
 I think this might be more convineient so I added it.
-In order to use the scripts, it is necessary to make them executable./n
+In order to use the scripts, it is necessary to make them executable.
 Allow shell scripts to be executed:
 ```
 chmod +x start_grafana.sh